Silver Criteria

 Target 2 Marks

 On a single cue, dog places their front and back feet on two separate marks.
-These can be flat or raised (for example, a flat board for front paws, and paw pods for back paws).
+These can be flat or raised (for example, a flat board for front paws, and a wobble board for back paws).

 Ten Minute Settle in a Busy Environment